 Our library isn’t just books, but also journals, magazines, newspapers, databases, images and video.
 The library provides equipment for check-out: laptops, cameras, hard drives and more are available to help you in your studies.
 We also have books for research papers or simply for casual reading.
 Thousands of journals, magazines and newspapers are available through our databases in myRedDragon.
 The library is also a comfortable place to study alone or in groups at our study carrels and tables.

 Our library is organized by the Library of Congress system.
-To find a book in our collection, please see our library map.

 There are still many journals and journal articles available offline in print or microform, in our Periodicals Department on the third floor of the North Wing.
 Please ask at the Periodicals/Media desk located there for assistance.